Administration of Justice and its Kinds

 At the latest stage of society the King, being the fountainhead of justice, administered justice through appointed jurists.
 In modern times this function is performed by Magistrates and Judges appointed by the State.

 Thus, the administration of justice passed through three stages.
-The first and primary stage was the period of self-help, the second and transitional stage was the period of social force, and the third and final stage has been the period of State control.
+The first and primary stage was the period of self-help, the second and transitional stage was the period of social force, and the third and final stage was the period of State control.

 Kinds of Justice: